-Autumn is very nearly with us.
+The cold weather is set to be with us a while longer.
 Sorry for you sun lovers, but it’s true!
-Which means changes to weather, your wardrobe, leaves, even maybe your makeup… and considering changing your skincare routine!
+Colder weather means changes to your wardrobe, and probably your makeup… but maybe you should consider changing your skincare routine too!
 Especially if you have dehydrated and combination skin.

 At Jersey Beauty we are passionate about skin education and one thing we don’t think gets talked about enough is dehydrated skin, particularly if you have combination skin.
 So we wanted to highlight 10 common misconceptions about combination and dehydrated skin that we hear… a lot!
-And to give some tips on how to change up your skincare as we head into Autumn.
+And to give some tips on how to change up your skincare in the colder weather.

 1. Is it possible to have skin that is dehydrated and oily at the same time?